A Compositional Approach to Verifying Modular Robotic Systems: Conclusions and Future Work

 As a safety net, we automatically synthesise formal monitors to verify the contracts' guarantee(s) at runtime.
 The runtime verification is handled by ROSMonitoring~\cite{DBLP:conf/taros/FerrandoC0AFM20}, an existing tool for runtime verification of \gls{ros} systems.
 Supporting this approach is the \gls{rcl}, a novel \gls{dsl} for writing \gls{fol} contracts for \gls{ros} systems; and \textsc{Vanda}, which is a novel prototype tool that parses \gls{rcl} and synthesises the runtime monitors.

-In our case study (\S\ref{sec:exampleSystem}) we introduce contracts to an existing system, then use formal and non-formal verification techniques.
+In our remote inspection case study (\S\ref{sec:exampleSystem}) we specify contracts for an extant system, then use formal and non-formal verification techniques.
 Our case study is designed to simply illustrate the core concepts of our approach: \gls{fol} contracts, combined with a calculus, guiding the most suitable verification method for each node.

 The benefit of letting the contract \textit{guide} the verification is that it is effective even if the specification language used to verify a node does not directly implement \gls{fol}.
 For example, the verification of the \textbf{Agent} node (\S\ref{sec:verifyAnget}) used program model checking of properties written in \gls{ltl} (which is inherently similar to \gls{fol}) enriched with \gls{bdi} concepts~\cite{Dennis2012}.
 However, the other nodes were verified using a variety of techniques, both formal and non-formal.
 The verification of the \textbf{Radiation Sensor} (\S\ref{sec:verifyRad}) uses Hoare Logic, so the contract's \gls{fol} properties are easy to represent.
 The final two nodes were verified using testing/experimental approaches, so the contracts are a guide for the properties to be checked.